WLOGSolutions/RSuite/packages/RSuite/cran-comments.md

 No issues detected

 ## Previous submission comments
-Authomatic building used to fail because some examples (and vignette building) assumed todays MRAN is available.
+* Authomatic building used to fail because some examples (and vignette building) assumed todays MRAN is available.
 While creating R Suite project available MRAN is detected now, so there is no dependency on time of build.
 Examples which required MRAN access marked with donttest.
+* imports from httr fixed not to collide with git2r